g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

     <li class="item">Subject three</li>
   </ul>
 ```
-The code ab shows an unordered list with three items, where the first item has the class `feature` and the second and third items have the class `item`.
+The code above shows an unordered list with three items, where the first item has the class `feature` and the second and third items have the class `item`.
 ```css
 &,
 * {